Aemxander/project-euler/problems 1-100/1 - Multiples of 3 or 5/README.md

-# Multiples Below A Given Number
+# Multiples of 3 or 5

 ## Problem 1 [Source]